Neekyflora/passbyRefernceMastraSDK/README.md

 ---

 ## The Problem
 When an agent uses tools across multiple turns, it often ends up doing redundant work:

-1. **Turn 1** – The user asks a question.
-The agent calls a tool, gets back a big chunk of data (say, 50 customer records), reads through it, and writes a summary for the user.
+1. **Step 1** – The user asks a question.
+The agent calls a tool, gets back a big chunk of data (say, 50 customer records)

-2. **Turn 2** – The user asks a follow-up about the same data.
-The agent now has to:
-   - Refer back to the original tool output embedded in the message history.
-   - Re-process it to answer the new question.
-   - **Re-write** parts of that data again so the next tool (or the user) can see the relevant pieces.
+2. **Step 2** – The agent now can either pass this data to a tool for further analysis or to the user if thet asked for it
+    - Re-write Issue now the agent has to remember the whole json and either write it again as a tool input or steam it to the user.
+    - This leads to a lot of time and token waste,

 The tool output is already present in the history; the waste comes from the model having to **re-author and re-paste** large structures every time it wants to pass that data along.
 That costs tokens and time.